mcpanzors/eyes.storybook/README.md

 Usage: eyes-storybook [options]

 Options:
-  --help, -h       Show help                                           [boolean] --version, -v    Show the version number                             [boolean] --conf, -c       Path to configuration file  [default: "applitools.config.js"] --exitcode, -e   If tests failed close with non-zero exit code       [boolean] --local, -l      Force to use Selenium mode                          [boolean] --build, -b      Enable building Storybook app before testing        [boolean] --info, -d       Display info about current running story            [boolean] --verbose, --dd  Display data about current running method           [boolean] --debug, --ddd   Display all possible logs and debug information     [boolean]
+  --help, -h        Show help                                          [boolean] --version, -v     Show the version number                            [boolean] --conf, -c        Path to configuration file [default: "applitools.config.js"] --exitcode, -e    If tests failed close with non-zero exit code      [boolean] --local, -l       Force to use Selenium mode                         [boolean] --skip-build, -s  Disable building Storybook app before testing      [boolean] --info, -d        Display info about current running story           [boolean] --verbose, --dd   Display data about current running method          [boolean] --debug, --ddd    Display all possible logs and debug information    [boolean]
 ```

-### Run storybook server separately
+### Custom build process or independent server

-If you would like to run storybook server out of the eyes-storybook execution, you should specify `storybookUrl` option in your `applitools.config.js` file and add the following line to the end of `.storybook/config.js`:
+If you would like to run Storybook server out of the `eyes-storybook` execution, you should specify `storybookUrl` option in your `applitools.config.js` file and update Storybook's config file according to rules below.

+Rules below also applicable, if you would like to disable execution of `build-storybook` command during `eys-storybook` (to do that you can use `--skip-build` option (or add option to `applitools.config.js`)).

+To access list of stories we need a way to access Storybook from browser.
+Please add lines below to Storybook's config file (default path is `.storybook/config.js`).

 **Storybook v2:**